COSPAR reports

 The report also details recent programmatic developments guiding future missions with our main European and international partners.
 It is aimed at scientists from all nations attending the COSPAR General Assembly.

-The 44th General Assembly of COSPAR was held from 16 to 24 July 2022 in Athens.
+The 46th General Assembly of COSPAR will hold from 1st to 9 July 2022 in Florence, Italy.
 France’s report on this occasion can be viewed on line.